sadab-halim/Interview-Questions/OOPS/README.md

 }
 ```

-### Characteristics of the constructor:
-- The name of the constructor is the same as its class name.
-- Constructors are mostly declared in the public section of the class though it can be declared in the private section of the class.
-- Constructors do not return values; hence they do not have a return type.
-- A constructor gets called automatically when we create the object of the class.
-- Constructors can be overloaded.
-- Constructor can not be declared virtual.

 ### Types of Constructors:
 - **Default Constructor:** is the constructor which doesn’t take any argument.
 It has no parameters.
 It is also called a zero-argument constructor.